dsoprea/RandomUtility/README.md

 - *get_as_python.py*: Convert data to Python code.
 - *password_check.py*: A password strength-checker adapted from django-passwords.
 - *text_prompts.py*: Console-based form functionality.
+- *csv_print*: Command-line tool to format and print a CSV (either in column-oriented or row-oriented format).

 ### Python (Python 2.x compatible, or Python3 untested)